MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantNetworkSite.md

 PS C:\> Set-CsTenantNetworkSite -Identity "site3" -Description "site 3" -NetworkRegionID "RedmondRegion" -NetworkRoamingPolicy "TestNetworkRoamingPolicy"
 ```

 The command shown in Example 3 sets the network site 'site3' with description 'site 3'.
-This site is enabled network roaming capabilities.
+This site is enabled for network roaming capabilities.
 The example associates the site with network region 'RedmondRegion' and network roaming policy 'TestNetworkRoamingPolicy'.

 ## PARAMETERS